Monica255/Bangkit-Capstone-Project-Redmine/README.md

 # MOBILE-DEVELOPMENT

 The MD part is responsible to make the functional android app.
 Redmine app will have 4 main menus but with only three of which is selectable.
-Those menus are home, FaQ (Frequesntly Asked Questions), Schedule (TBA), and Profile.
+Those menus are Home, FaQ (Frequesntly Asked Questions), Schedule (TBA), and Profile.
 On the homepage, There will be 3 main features namely, Donate Blood, Look for Blood Donor, and Create Donor Request.
 Below you can see the milestone that i made particularly for MD.
 ![MD milestone](https://github.com/Monica255/Bangkit-Capstone-Project-Redmine/blob/android-developer/UIUX/MD%20milestone.png)